-Each Alaskan cruise has its top itinerary that they recommend to cruisers.
-There is no ‘one’ itinerary that is the best as it depends on people’s preferences as well.
-Yet, some of the most popular ones include cruising through Alaska’s routes like the Inside Passage, Icy Strait Point, Glacier Bay, Gulf of Alaska, and more.
+Each Alaskan cruise has its own top itinerary that they recommend to cruisers.
+There is no ‘one’ itinerary that is the best, as it depends on people’s preferences as well.
+Yet, some of the most popular ones include cruising through Alaska’s routes like the Inside Passage, Icy Strait Point, Glacier Bay, the Gulf of Alaska, and more.

 Here are a few additional things to expect and remember about an Alaskan cruise:

 The spectacular wildlife and tundra of Alaska can be spotted during Alaskan cruises.
-Grizzly bears, moose, mountain goat, bison, wolf, wolverines, and more can be seen.
+Grizzly bears, moose, mountain goats, bison, wolves, wolverines, and more can be seen.
 You must always have your camera and binoculars ready to capture the movements of the animals from a distance.

-Marine animals like sea otters, sea lions, seals, and pacific walrus are observed in Alaskan waterways and offshore.
-Alaska is also the perfect place for whale watching as you can spot nine different types of whales.
-These are the Blue, beluga, bottlenose, bowhead, humpback, orca, gray, minke, and sperm whales.
+Marine animals like sea otters, sea lions, seals, and Pacific walrus are observed in Alaskan waterways and offshore.
+Alaska is also the perfect place for whale watching, as you can spot nine different types of whales.
+These are the Blue, beluga, bottlenose, bowhead, humpback, orca, grey, minke, and sperm whales.

-Popular Alaskan birds such as owls, swans, puffins, songbirds, are seen in the mountains and prairies.
-However, the iconic birds are bald eagles that are very common in Alaska.
+Popular Alaskan birds such as owls, swans, puffins, and songbirds are seen in the mountains and prairies.
+However, the iconic birds are bald eagles, which are very common in Alaska.

 Unconventional wakeup calls

-Alaskan cruises often have midnight wake-up calls for northern lights phenomena in the middle of the night.
+Alaskan cruises often have midnight wake-up calls for the northern lights phenomenon in the middle of the night.
 You need to be ready for sudden calls in order to not miss important events during your trip.

-Alaskan cruises have itineraries that give cruisers the opportunity to learn more about indigenous tribes, namely Tlingit, Haida, Tsimshian of Alaska.
-Not only do you obtain knowledge about the culture and its history but also gain a powerful experience.
+Alaskan cruises have itineraries that give cruisers the opportunity to learn more about indigenous tribes, namely the Tlingit, Haida, and Tsimshian of Alaska.
+Not only do you obtain knowledge about the culture and its history, but you also gain a powerful experience.

-Members of the indigenous communities often share stories and their way of living in the middle of the Alaskan wilderness.
+Members of the indigenous communities often share stories and their way of life in the middle of the Alaskan wilderness.

-To spot the best and scenic views of the glacier and marine animals swimming in the water, the balcony room must be given a priority while booking.
+To spot the best and most scenic views of the glacier and marine animals swimming in the water, the balcony room must be given priority while booking.

 Pick a time

 It is always better to choose your cruise expedition according to the activities you would like to enjoy.
-Consider the peak and shoulder seasons as well as what all they offer ahead of your reservation.
+Consider the peak and shoulder seasons as well as what they offer ahead of time.

-If you get seasick easily, roundtrip cruises that spend a majority of the time in the open waters may not be for you.
+If you get seasick easily, roundtrip cruises that spend the majority of the time in open waters may not be for you.

 Embrace the rugged landscape

-On a cruise to Alaska, you need to get used to the rustic environment and vistas during the trip.
+On a cruise to Alaska, you need to get used to the rustic environment and vistas.
 The best way to embrace the gorgeous landscapes of Alaska is by booking excursions that let you explore the beautiful glaciers.

-It is important to research in-depth before you book your cruise vacation to Alaska as it is one of the off-beaten destinations to travel.
+It is important to do in-depth research before you book your cruise vacation to Alaska, as it is one of the most off-beaten travel destinations.
 Nevertheless, it all becomes worth it when you witness its spectacular natural beauty, diverse wildlife, and everything else Alaska has to offer.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.